-A well-designed data model is the cornerstone of BI and analytics applications that deliver business value by transforming enterprise data into a useful information asset.
+A well-designed data model is the cornerstone of effective operational systems and BI and analytics applications that deliver business value by transforming enterprise data into a useful information asset.

 Information is data in context, and a data model is the blueprint for that context.
 Data often has many contexts based on its use in different business processes and analytics applications.
 Therefore, an enterprise needs many data models, not just one that rules all uses.
 Various data modeling techniques are available to data management teams.

 What are data models?

 A data model is a specification of data structures and business rules.
 It creates a visual representation of data and illustrates how different data elements are related to each other.
 It also answers the who, what, where and why of the data elements.
 In a retail transaction, for example, the data model provides the details on who made the purchase, what was bought and when.
 The model might also contain additional data about the customer, product, store, salesperson, manufacturer, supply chain and much more.

 It's best to build a data model in a top-down approach, from high-level business requirements to a detailed database or file structure.
 This approach uses the following three types of data models:

 - Conceptual data model.
 A conceptual model identifies what data is needed in business processes or analytics and reporting applications, along with the associated business rules and concepts.
 It doesn't define the data processing flow or physical characteristics.

 - Logical data model.
 This model identifies the data structures, such as tables and columns, and the relationships between structures, such as foreign keys.
 Specific entities and attributes are defined.
 A logical data model is independent of a specific database or file structure.
 It can be implemented in a variety of databases, including relational, columnar, multidimensional and NoSQL systems -- or even in an XML or JSON file.